-- A. The Red Cross shall standardize all bargaining unit job classifications (to include updating job descriptions) within the first one hundred eighty days (180) days from the effective date of this Agreement.
-Prior to implementation, the Red Cross shall serve notice to the Coalition in accordance with Article 22, and bargain any changes to the extent required by law. - B. Prior to implementing or posting any new job classifications or positions, the Red Cross shall provide the Teamsters Partnership Committee (TPC) Coalition with notice in accordance with Article 22. - C. The Parties agree to explore the creation of a Per Diem Program to augment the workforce and create better work/life balance for employees.
+- A. The Red Cross shall standardize all bargaining unit job classifications (to include updating job descriptions). - B. Prior to implementing or posting any new job classifications or positions, the Red Cross shall provide the Teamsters Partnership Committee (TPC) with notice in accordance with Article 21. - C. The Parties agree to explore the creation of a Per Diem Program to augment the workforce and create better work/life balance for employees.